GenieFramework/Genie.jl/docs/guides/Working_With_Genie_Apps.md

 Now it's time to edit our model file at `app/resources/books/Books.jl`.
 Another convention in SearchLight is that we're using the pluralized name (`Books`) for the module – because it's for managing multiple books.
 And within it we define a type, called `Book` – which represents an item (a single book) and maps to a row in the underlying database.

-Do not let the large file intimidate you - the commented out code readily makes available some of the most important features of the model type, but we can ignore all that for now and simply delete it and replace it with this code.
-The `Books.jl` file should look like this:
+Edit the `Books.jl` file to look like this:

 ```julia
 # Books.jl